bazelbuild/bazel/site/en/run/bazelrc.md

     in `bazel help startup_options`.
 -   `common`: options that should be applied to all Bazel commands that support them.
-If a command does not support an option specified in this way, the option will be ignored.
+If a command does not support an option specified in this way, the option will be ignored if it is valid for *some* other Bazel command.
 Note that this only applies to option names: If the current command accepts an option with the specified name, but doesn't support the specified value, it will fail.
 -   `always`: options that apply to all Bazel commands.
 If a command does not support an option specified in this way, it will fail.
 -   _`command`_: Bazel command, such as `build` or `query` to which the options